Glucosio/glucosio-ios/README.md

 [![Build Status](https://travis-ci.org/Glucosio/glucosio-ios.svg?branch=develop)](https://travis-ci.org/Glucosio/glucosio-ios)

+# Glucosio has moved to Gitlab!
+[Visit our project repos on Github](https://gitlab.com/glucosio)

 # Glucosio for iOS

 Glucosio for iOS, a user centered free and open source app for Diabetes management and research for iOS.
 Version 1.0.2 is the first version to include (limited) Nightscout integration.